 Free educational online games for kids are organized by age group and type on this handy resource page.
 Are you new here?
 Welcome to our Healthy Family Kids Central page!
 Here you will find a long list of free educational activities and online games for kids of various ages.
 I have compiled this long resource list of free online games for kids that are educational and fun.
 Every online gaming site is organized by category.
 This resource page is perfect for kids who love to learn though online games and parents who need games that will fulfill educational needs.

 Please enjoy this list of free online games for kids.
 I have a growing list of all kinds of fun and educational activities.
 This section has been our home for all links to kid-related stuff since 2008.
 We’ve newly updated this list of free online educational games in 2011.
+In the future we will be adding a section for the best gaming monitors reviewed and compared to the latest gear.
+Eye saftey is a major concern to us and therefore we will do our best to educate you about it.

 The web is a fast-paced and ever evolving place, so each resource was checked to assure the link was still there.
 Healthy Family is focused on continually bringing educational and family-friendly online content for children 0-12 years of age.
 Our top picks are featured, reviewed, and organized so that your computer savvy kids will be able to bookmark and navigate this page themselves or with your supervision.
 We have featured kid-friendly websites, product reviews, free online games for kids, online activities, crafts, and places to create fun projects, too.
 I have organized the listing by topic and I update it periodically.
 Check back from time to time to view the updates and watch this section grow!